PSPi Compute – updated October 30, 2021

 Tweaked audio filter to remove most of the sub 1000Hz frequencies that the PSP speakers can’t produce

-Better separation between power and audio circuits, which eliminates noise in the speakers and headphones.
-The PWM audio is buffered, filtered, and amplified on an isolated power plane.
+Separation between power and audio circuits, which eliminates noise in the speakers and headphones.
+The PWM audio is buffered, filtered, and amplified with low-noise linear regulators.

 Power